neurocyte/flow/help.md

 - Ctrl-t, Ctrl-b =>
         Enter move to next/previous character mode

-- Ctrl-n, Ctrl-p, F3, Shift-F3, Alt-n, Alt-p =>
+- Ctrl-n, Ctrl-p, F3, Shift-F3 =>
         Goto next/previous match

 - Ctrl-l =>
-        Scroll cursor to center of screen, cycle cursor to top/bottom of screen
+        Scroll cursor to center of screen.
+Press again to cycle the cursor to the top/bottom/center of the screen

 - MouseLeft =>
-        Clear all cursors and selections and place cursor at mouse pointer
+        Clear all cursors and selections and the place cursor at the mouse pointer

 - MouseWheel =>
         Scroll